The year flew by and it's time to go back to your major donors to ask them to renew or increase their donation to your project.

 These are the actions you’ll take that will make your donors feel appreciated and show them how they are the cause of so much good.

-They can be simple.
-And quick to roll out.
+They can and should be simple and quick to roll out.

 Here’s how to make this as easy as possible: